- Absent landlord

 When buying: The amount of money paid by the buyer on exchange of contracts, usually 10% of the purchase price.

 When renting: A monetary sum held by the landlord or agent for security against damage to a property or a breach of the tenancy terms.
-This is usually the equivalent to six weeks’ rent, but may vary.
-If the deposit is for an Assured Shorthold Tenancy (AST) then it must be protected by one of the approved tenancy deposit protection schemes.
+If the deposit is for an Assured Shorthold Tenancy (AST) then it must be protected by one of the approved tenancy deposit protection schemes and will be limited to no more than the equivalent of 5 weeks' rent if the annual rent is under £50,000, or no more than 6 weeks' rent if the annual rent is over £50,000.
+This does not apply to non-ASTs.

 - Digital Signature